Images Depict Mature Plants

 Baby Rubber plants are native to the rainforests of South America.
 They thrive in environments with partial to bright indirect sunlight and high humidity.
 However, these are also very resilient plants and will do just fine without either.
 A happy, well-lit, and well-established peperomia obtusifolia will grow faster, produce more variegated leaves, and bloom flowers on tall flower spikes.
 Make sure you don't put your peperomia in harsh, direct sunlight.

 What is the best soil for Baby Rubber Plants?

 The best soil is a well-balanced mix of peat moss, perlite, and vermiculite that dries some between watering but takes a long time to compact.
 Typically, any reputable potting mix will work well and includes those ingredients.
 Mixing an orchid or cactus soil with indoor potting soil will usually help create the best of both worlds.
 If fertilizer is already in the potting mix, there won't be a need to add any additional fertilizer for a while.

 When should I re-pot my Peperomia obtusifolia?

 Most of the plants we sell are not ready to be replanted.
 After it has acclimated in your home after arrival, then you can repot into a pot of a similar size.
-Peperomia obtusifolias do not have a large root system and are happy in smaller pots.
-A popular option is placing the plant with its nursery pot inside of a larger, decorative container, and ensure the plant has adequate drainage of water away from the roots.
-Once it is difficult to place your finger into the soil because of the roots, then it is probably time to repot, just to the next nursery pot size up.
-Depending on how your plant grows and how you prune it, this could be quite a while.
+Peperomia obtusifolias do not have a large root system and are happy in smaller containers.
+A popular potting technique is to place your plant, with its nursery pot, inside a large decorative container and ensure the plant has adequate drainage holes to prevent root rot disease.
+Once it is difficult to place your finger into the soil because of the root system- it is probably time to repot to the next nursery pot size up.